Injecting further uncertainty is the question of when a new budget will be passed to get the government up and running again.

 Recent retirees.
 If the last government shutdown is any indication, new applications for Social Security benefits would be significantly slowed, resulting in lengthy delays for new beneficiaries.

 "There will be no employees on the job to process the applications, which require more intense handling than just simply the mailing of checks, which is fairly automated," Parker says.

 Government employees.
 Nearly all government workers would see their paychecks delayed by a government shutdown.
 Those deemed "essential," such as active military, corrections officers, firefighters and utilities, would continue working with reduced or delayed pay until things returned to normal.
-Then they'd be reimbursed their missing salary, Goldwein says.
+It is likely they'd be reimbursed their missing salary, Goldwein says.
 Nonessential workers would be furloughed, possibly without pay.